schuchert/wikispaces/pages/Car_Rental_Code_Coverage_with_Cobertura.md

 # Start Eclipse using the Car Rental workspace.
 If you used my directory names, it is C:\workspaces\CarRentalExample.

 **suite() method**
-Ant 1.6.5 does not play nice with JUnit 4.x, so I added a [[JUnit 4.xSuite|suite()]] method to each of my classes.
+Ant 1.6.5 does not play nice with JUnit 4.x, so I added a [suite()]({{ site.pagesurl }}/JUnit 4.xSuite) method to each of my classes.
 Depending on when you downloaded this file, you already have those suite methods.

 **Ant Script**
-When you followed [[Car Rental Installation and Setup|these instructions]], you should have created a workspace with three projects:
+When you followed [these instructions]({{ site.pagesurl }}/Car Rental Installation and Setup), you should have created a workspace with three projects:
 * CarRental
 * LoggingUtils
 * ToolConfiguration